Signal interoperability

 y: 840

-Standard ROS messages to AICA signals
+ROS message to AICA Signal example

-The next example uses the Wrench Stamped Message To Cartesian Signal
+Mirroring the first example, the following application uses the Wrench Stamped Message To Cartesian Signal

-component to translate a
+to translate a geometry_msgs::msg::WrenchStamped

-from some custom component to a Cartesian signal that is connected to the force
+from some custom component to a Cartesian signal that is connected to

-controller of the hardware interface.
+the force controller of the hardware interface.

-The custom component is just an example placeholder in for any implementation that has a ROS standard message output, which might occur when porting existing ROS nodes into AICA Studio using the AICA SDK.
+The custom component is just an example placeholder for any implementation that has a ROS standard message output, which might occur when porting existing ROS nodes into AICA Studio using the AICA SDK.

 Application YAML